nicolasdossantos/HackGile/README.md

 ### What is Hackgile? ###

-* Hackgile is a website used to implement the SCRUM Agile methodology to your school projects / hackathons.
+* HackGile brings Agile/Scrum methodology to hackathons and school projects.
+Manage your projects using one of the most popular project management methodologies.
-* Version 0.01
+* Version 1.0

 ### How do I get set up? ###